 This recipe took a bit of trial and error.
 The first batch I made were tasty and the texture was nice, but they actually reminded me too much of pumpkin since there are some flavors in common (cinnamon, nutmeg, all spice).
 I did use LorAnn super strength Apple flavor, but they weren’t “apple-y” enough.
 One thing about my cupcakes is I want the cake itself to be delicious and not have to depend on the frosting.
 More importantly, I want the flavor of the cake to SCREAM what it is.
 I never want a “hmm.
 This kinda tastes like apple.
 No ma’am.
 None of that.

 In the second batch, I changed ONE THING and they were a complete and total failure.
 Because science, right?
 Baking is a very testy balance.
 I used apple flavored yogurt in this batch and they were way too heavy and wet so the center complete cratered.

 The Successful Spiced Apple Cider Cupcakes

 So in round three, I went back to the original recipe and made two small changes that wouldn’t mess with the texture of the original:

-- I subbed out the LorAnn apple flavor for the LorAnn Apple Pie Flavor.
+- I subbed out the LorAnn apple flavor for the LorAnn Apple Pie Flavor (affiliate link).
 Trust me, this matters.
 A lot.

 - I subtracted a liiiittle bit of all spice and added half a teaspoon of cardamom.
 It gave the flavor a bit more dimension.